sujigunasekar/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

 <h3>ENTER YOUR REGISTER NO:212222230152</h3>
 <h3>EX.
 NO:2</h3>
 <h3>DATE:</h3>
-<h1> <align=center> MATRIX SUMMATION WITH A 2D GRID AND 2D BLOCKS </h3>
-i.
-Use the file sumMatrixOnGPU-2D-grid-2D-block.cu ii.
-Matrix summation with a 2D grid and 2D blocks.
-Adapt it to integer matrix addition.
-Find the best execution configuration. </h3>

 ## AIM:
 To perform  matrix summation with a 2D grid and 2D blocks and adapting it to integer matrix addition.